Josh Maja

-Joshua Erowoli Orisunmihare Oluwaseun Maja (born 27 December 1998) is a professional footballer who plays as a striker for club West Bromwich Albion.
+Joshua Erowoli Orisunmihare Oluwaseun Maja (born 27 December 1998) is a professional footballer who plays as a striker for Le Havre.
 Born in England, he played for the Nigeria national team.

 Maja played youth football with Crystal Palace, Fulham and Manchester City and began his professional career with Sunderland, making 49 appearances and scoring 18 goals.
 In January 2019, he joined Bordeaux of France's Ligue 1.
 He later had loan spells at Fulham and Stoke City in 2021 and 2022, playing in the Premier League with the former.
 After one season in Ligue 2, his Bordeaux contract expired in 2023 and he joined West Bromwich Albion.

 Early life

 Born in the London Borough of Lewisham to Nigerian parents, he grew up in Pimlico, London.
 As a youngster he played for the youth teams of Crystal Palace and Fulham, and also played for Manchester City.